derekshoneycutt/euclid-elements-julia/README.md

 `AddPackages.jl` will add all of the Julia packages to your current setup that are required.
 This is also a great reference for what packages are required to build the full notebooks in this project.

-`EuclidElements.jl` is a shorthand way to include a bunch of utility stuffs
+`EuclidElements.jl` is a shorthand way to include everything, and it is the preferred way to include any of the shared code.

-`EuclidMath-*.jl` are individual files in which specific mathematical functions derived from Euclid's Elements are defined

-`EuclidGraph-*.jl` are individual files for code used in graphing Euclid's Elements, including and especially animations